Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Longer buying cycles

-Business-to-business transactions are more complex and time-consuming, which is in contrast with B2C eCommerce, where shoppers purchase spontaneously.
-B2B sellers deal with smaller lead pools, and more contracts, quotes, and purchase order.
-Businesses look to find trustworthy suppliers to maintain continuity and to simplify purchases to their own customers.
+Business-to-business transactions are more complex and time-consuming, which is in contrast with B2C eCommerce, where retail consumers purchase spontaneously.
+B2B sellers deal with smaller lead pools, and more contracts, quotes, purchase orders, and other business systems.
+Businesses look to find trustworthy suppliers to maintain continuity and to simplify purchases for their own customers.

 Let’s consider a factory that needs to maintain their machinery on the assembly line.
 The parts manufacturer recommends the part be replaced every 500 hours of service, so a purchase agreement is created with a supplier to buy a number of parts every year.
 Such agreements provide an added sense of security for the buyer.